 Fast-forward to March 2023 and Crystal Palace had just relieved Patrick Vieira of his duties as their manager.
 A few days later, Hodgson made a sensational return to the club, taking the reigns at the south London side in their battle to avoid relegation.
 He made the perfect start, beating fellow relegation-threatened Leicester City at Selhurst Park and sealing the club’s first Premier League win in 13 attempts.
 They did it in style, too – attempting 31 shots in the victory, which was a joint club record since detailed shot data began being collected in 2003-04.

 Hodgson’s side picked up the win thanks to a goal from Jean-Philippe Mateta deep into injury-time.
 His strike on 93 minutes 39 seconds was Crystal Palace’s second-latest Premier League winner on record (since 2006-07), after Christian Benteke’s vs. Brighton in February 2021 (94:10) and their latest ever on record in a home game in the competition.

-The veteran manager steered Palace to safety with an 11th place finish and looks set to continue as boss in 2023-24.
-He’ll turn 76 years old in the week leading up to their first Premier League fixture of the new season, away at Sheffield United.
-Having now signed a one-year deal to manage Palace for the whole of next season, Hodgson will set a new record each week he takes charge of a game.
+The veteran manager steered Palace to safety with an 11th place finish and has continued as boss in 2023-24 after signing a new one-year deal to stay on in the summer.
+As a result, Hodgson will set a new record each week he takes charge of a game.

 The much-admired Bobby Robson was 71 years, 192 days old on his final Premier League game as a manager, with Newcastle’s 0-0 draw at Aston Villa his last.
 This was only the Magpies’ second Premier League game of the 2004-05 campaign, but club chairman Freddy Shepherd decided that it was time for a change in management at Newcastle, albeit with strange reasoning.